ysmood/nokit/doc/readme.tpl.md

 - Full promise sollution.
 - All functions are highly lazy designed, minimum boot time.
+- Test on Node 0.8 - 0.11 on Mac, Linux and Windows.
+- Light weight and self-reference.

 # Installation

 As a lib dependency, install it locally: `npm i nokit`.

-Nokit has provaided a cli tool like GNU Make.
+Nokit has provided a cli tool like GNU Make.
 If you install it globally like this:

 `npm -g i nokit commander`